sparkflows/sparkflows-docs/docs/user-guide/data-preparation/aggregate.rst

 Pivot By Advance
 ----------------

-Below is a sample workflow which contains Pivot By Advance processor in Fire Insights.
+Below is a sample workflow which contains Pivot By Advance processor in Sparkflows.
 It demonstrates the usage of the Pivot By Advance Node to transform and summarize an incoming dataset into a pivot-table format.

 It does the following processing of data: